nefarius/Nefarius.DSharpPlus.Extensions.Hosting/README.md

 });
 ```

+Make sure you call this **before** `AddDiscord` or the Mock Tracer will be used by default which will not collect or publish any metrics.

 ### Handling Discord Events

 Now to the actual convenience feature of this library!
 Creating one (or more) class(es) that handle events, like when a guild came online or a message got created.
 Let's wire one up that gets general guild and member change events: